CSer-Tang-hao/CPSN-OSFG/README.md

 # CPSN-OSFG
-Coupled Patch Similarity Network For One-Shot Fine-Grained Image Recognition
+Coupled Patch Similarity Network For One-Shot Fine-Grained Image Recognition (Submitted to IEEE ICIP2021) --> Work in progress - code will be released soon <--